haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 basic preparation of the input pdb files; creation of the suitable Haddock3 workflow; basic analysis of the docking results.
 Please note that we do not cover the processing of literature data into docking restraints; for more information, please refer to the advanced tutorial.

-Computation within this tutorial should take X hours on 8 CPUs.
+Computation within this tutorial should take 1.5 hours on 8 CPUs.
 The tutorial data, as well as precomputed results available [here](https://surfdrive.surf.nl/ADD_NEW_DATA todo ).

+This tutorail is an adaptation of the basic protein-DNA docking [tutorial](#todo link) using HADDOCK2.4 webserver.

+This tutorial is an adaptation of Haddock2.4

 #### Tutorial test case
 In this tutorial, we will work with the phage 434 Cro/OR1 complex (PDB: [3CRO](https://www.rcsb.org/structure/3CRO)), formed by bacteriophage 434 Cro repressor proteins and the OR1 operator.